-The breathing pattern often provides valuable clues to the cause of cyanosis (Table 108-6).
+The breathing pattern often provides valuable clues to the cause of cyanosis (Table 108-4).
 On auscultation, unilaterally decreased breath sounds with retractions are associated with a pneumothorax or a spaceoccupying lesion of the chest.
 Bilaterally decreased breath sounds with retractions may suggest upper airway obstruction.
-Stridor also suggests an upper airway cause.
+Stridor also suggests an upper airway etiology.
 Rales and rhonchi may be heard with pneumonia, respiratory distress syndrome, or meconium aspiration syndrome.
-TABLE 108-6
+A thorough knowledge of the differential diagnosis for cyanosis allows for quick, organized assessment, diagnosis, and treatment.